kingsofted/FULLSTACK_TECHNICAL_ASSESSMENT/README.md

   TypeORM was chosen for its seamless integration with TypeScript and built-in migration tooling, allowing incremental schema   evolution without losing data integrity.

 - **Elasticsearch:**
   To enable powerful full-text search and similarity queries, Elasticsearch was incorporated.
-It provides efficient indexing and querying capabilities that go beyond typical SQL text searches, enabling features like "searchJobs" and "getSimilarJobs" with relevance ranking.

 ---

 ### 2. **Service Layer Abstraction**

-- The resolvers delegate business logic to a dedicated `jobService`, promoting single responsibility and testability.
+- The resolvers delegate business logic to a dedicated `jobService`
 - Error handling is centralized in resolvers to catch and re-throw errors with meaningful messages to clients.

 ---

 ### 3. **State Management**

-- Redux stores filter state to enable consistent and reactive UI behavior across components (e.g., filter inputs, job lists).
+- Redux stores filter state to enable consistent and reactive UI behavior
-- This decision helps maintain a single source of truth for filters, making the filtering logic reusable and debuggable.
+- This decision helps maintain a single source of truth for filters

 ---

 ### 4. **Filtering & Searching**

-- The filtering input supports multiple fields and types (strings, arrays, ranges), enabling versatile job searches.
+- The filtering input supports multiple fields and types
 - Search leverages Elasticsearch to deliver fuzzy and full-text search capabilities.